clementkng/ng_view_tool/README.md

 # NgViewTool

 > Various view specific methods for applications I use.
+Trying out writing new Gems.

 ## Installation